-- b.
-Those businesses using or storing such hazardous materials shall file with the Planning Board and Board of Health a hazardous materials management plan which shall include: - 1.
-Provisions to protect against the discharge of hazardous materials or wastes to the environment due to spillage, accidental damage, corrosion, leakage or vandalism, including spill containment and clean-up procedures. - 2.
-Provisions for indoor, secured storage of hazardous materials and wastes with impervious floor surfaces. - 3.
-Evidence of compliance with the Regulations of the Massachusetts Hazardous Waste Management Act 310 CMR 30, including obtaining an EPA identification number from the Mass.
+- a.
+A complete list of chemicals, pesticides, fuels and other potentially hazardous materials to be used or stored on the premises in quantities greater than those associated with normal household use. - b.
+Those businesses using or storing such hazardous materials shall file with the Planning Board and Board of Health a hazardous materials management plan which shall include: - Provisions to protect against the discharge of hazardous materials or wastes to the environment due to spillage, accidental damage, corrosion, leakage or vandalism, including spill containment and clean-up procedures. - 2.
+Provisions for indoor, secured storage of hazardous materials and wastes with impervious floor surfaces.

+- Evidence of compliance with the Regulations of the Massachusetts Hazardous Waste Management Act 310 CMR 30, including obtaining an EPA identification number from the Mass.
 Department of Environmental Protection. - c.
 Drainage recharge features and provisions to prevent loss of recharge. - d.
 Provisions to control soil erosion and sedimentation, soil compaction, and to prevent seepage from sewage pipes. - 4.173 Additional Procedures for Special Permit in the Water Supply Protection District - a.
 The Planning Board shall follow all special permit procedures contained in Section 7.2. - b.
 The Planning Board may grant the required special permit only upon finding that the proposed use meets the following standards and those specified in Section 7.2 of this By-law.
-The proposed use must: - In no way, during construction or thereafter, adversely affect the existing or potential quality or quantity of water that is available in the Water Supply Protection District, and; - 2.
-Be designed to avoid substantial disturbance of the soils, topography, drainage, vegetation and other water-related natural characteristics of the site to be developed.
+The proposed use must: - In no way, during construction or thereafter, adversely affect the existing or potential quality or quantity of water that is available in the Water Supply Protection District, and; - Be designed to avoid substantial disturbance of the soils, topography, drainage, vegetation and other water-related natural characteristics of the site to be developed. - c.

-c.
 The Planning Board shall not grant a special permit under this section unless the petitioner's application materials include, in the Board's opinion, sufficiently detailed, definite and credible information to support positive findings in relation to the standards given in Section 4.173(b).